 Admission to Columbus State University

-Applicants who have graduated from high school within the last five years.
-All traditional applicants must meet the institutional grade point average of 2.5 and SAT minimum scores of 480 Evidence Based-Reading/Writing and 440 Math OR English 17 OR Reading 17 and Math 17 ACT.
-Traditional freshman must also show successful completion of the Required High School Curriculum with 17 units.
+Applicants who have graduated from high school within the last five years are considered traditional applicants.
+All traditional applicants must have at least a grade point average of 2.5 in the Required High School Curriculum and SAT minimum scores of 480 Evidence Based-Reading/Writing and 440 Math OR ACT scores of 17 in English OR Reading and Math.
+Traditional freshmen must also show successful completion of the Required High School Curriculum with 17 units.

 Required High School Curriculum (RHSC) The following curriculum is required for students whose high school class graduated within the previous five years and who plan to enroll in programs leading to the baccalaureate degree.
 The Required High School Curriculum (RHSC) requirements and graduation must be completed from a high school accredited by a regional accrediting association (such as the Southern Association of Colleges and Schools) or the Georgia Accrediting Commission or from a public school regulated by a school system and state department of education.